 Rosh Hashanah (רֹאשׁ הַשָּׁנָה – head of the year) is the Jewish New Year.
 It is also known as Yom Teruah (יוֹם תְּרוּעָה – day of shouting/blasting) or the Feast of Trumpets.

-And it’s quite fitting, because no sound on earth penetrates my soul more than the sound of the shofar.
+And it’s quite fitting because no sound on earth penetrates my soul more than the sound of the shofar.
 Without fail, every time I hear it, I find myself welling up with tears.
-It cuts to the very core of me and I feel at one with Hashem, the Jews around the world and my father and those above looking down on us.
+It cuts to the very core of me.
+I feel at one with Hashem, Jews around the world, and my late parents watching over me.

 Over the years I have wisened up and I head to shul with waterproof mascara and a packet of Kleenex.
 But as soon as the Rabbi blows the ram’s horn, I begin sobbing.
 They are usually happy tears.
 But this year is going to be a very emotional one for me.
-Unfortunately, I will not be able to share the chag with my entire family and especially my mom.
-They are across the ocean in South Africa.
+Unfortunately, I will not be able to share the chag with my entire family.

 I’m sharing a bigger selection than my actual menu so you can mix and match it up to create your own.
 It’s also a great menu to use for breaking of the fast cause there are lots of warm pasta options that the kids go mad for.